garbotz/Sequence/README.md

 # Sequence
-A Python CLI rapid typing game built in curses.
+A Python CLI rapid typing game built in curses that uses word sets based on rhythmic references to keyboard physicality.

 # Aim
 Type as much and as accurately as possible while avoiding penalty blocks.